Almighty-yawnn/simple_shell/README.md

-This is a simple shell project by Naffisat Nafeesah Salaudeen and Herbert Mantey
+This is a simple shell project by Naffisat Salaudeen and Herbert Mantey